-- Affordability: Seek an appropriate balance between quality and affordability for a market consisting primarily of low-income off-grid consumers in Africa and Asia. - Diversity & Innovation: Allow for product diversity in technology, utility, and price; encourage innovation by using non-prescriptive, performance-based metrics and goals. - Rigor: Develop rigorous test methods that can be carried out using reasonably low-cost instruments; provide technically valid test results that can be accepted globally. - Stability: Maintain stable and transparent QA policies so stakeholders know what to expect. - Insight: Effectively communicate key product quality and performance information so buyers can make informed purchasing decisions.
+- Affordability: Seek an appropriate balance between quality and affordability for a market consisting primarily of low-income off-grid consumers. - Diversity & Innovation: Allow for product diversity in technology, utility, and price; encourage innovation by using non-prescriptive, performance-based metrics and goals. - Rigor: Develop rigorous test methods that can be carried out using reasonably low-cost instruments; provide technically valid test results that can be accepted globally. - Stability: Maintain stable and transparent QA policies so stakeholders know what to expect. - Insight: Effectively communicate key product quality and performance information so buyers can make informed purchasing decisions.

 The QA framework has actively supported the market for modern off-grid lighting and energy systems since 2009.
-Today, in 2015, the framework includes a third-party product testing and verification program, product quality standards, a standardized specifications sheet (SSS) communication tool, the Technical and Eco-Design Notes series, and an IEC Technical Specification (TS 62257-9-5) that helps to enable wider adoption of the framework.
+Today, in 2016, the framework includes a third-party product testing and verification program, product quality standards, a standardized specifications sheet (SSS) communication tool, the Technical and Eco-Design